-The transplants and associated plantings would be laid out in rows spaced 15 to 20 feet apart.
-The rows would be sinuous to make the plantings appear more natural, rather than having the appearance of an orchard.
-Elderberry transplants would be clustered in groups from 3 to 12 shrubs along the rows, with transplant clusters taking up approximately 20 to 40 percent of the planting area of the site.
-Clusters would be spaced apart to provide areas for associated plantings of other native plants.
+Elderberry transplants would be taken from Site 1-1 to any of the previously constructed mitigation sites in the LAR, as designed and approved under the Contract 1 and Contract 2 projects.
+Elderberry transplants would be clustered in groups from 3 to 12 shrubs along the rows.
+The transplants and associated vegetation would be arranged with existing plantings would group elderberries in larger masses with associated native vegetation interspersed between the elderberry transplants.
+Also, larger canopy native vegetation would not be located in the elderberry mitigation sites to allow ample solar access to the elderberry transplants.
 All transplanted elderberry shrubs within the Parkway would be planted a minimum of 30 feet from all trails and roads to prevent future maintenance conflicts.
 Canopy tree plantings would be arranged to maintain sufficient solar access for maintaining sufficient elderberry growth.
 Transplanting of the shrubs would be in compliance with the 2017 USFWS guidelines.
-10

-Associative plants seedlings would be planted in prepared holes and backfilled with the native excavated soil and fertilizer per approved planting specifications.
-A wire mesh gopher cage or similar device would be installed in the hole prior to plant installation.
-Stakes and guards may be installed on some species to aid growth and deter herbivore browsing.
-The areas between the planting rows would be seeded by broadcast, drill, or hydroseeding.
+A wire mesh cage or similar device would be installed in the hole prior to plant installation to protect against gopher browse.
+Above ground screens and may be installed to aid growth and deter herbivore browsing.
+The areas between the planting rows would be seeded with native grasses by broadcast, drill, or hydroseeding.